How good is Australia, and its series of “firsts” on climate and energy!

 And on that aspect, they don’t seem to have a clue what they could or should be doing, mainly because they are still terrified of the Murdoch media, don’t understand the technology and have convinced themselves it would take three days to drive to the Gold Cost from Sydney in an EV, it would be quicker to walk from Wagga Wagga to Dubbo, and that it would take five days to charge one with solar.

 Angus Taylor, the energy and emissions reduction minister who has made up some of the biggest nonsense about electric vehicles, likes to describe his policy focus as “technology, not taxes.”
-It will be interesting to see how he dances around this one, because it looks a lot like “taxes, not technology.”<
+It will be interesting to see how he dances around this one, because it looks a lot like “taxes, not technology.”
+In fact, it looks like a tax on technology.

 Note: RenewEconomy’s electric vehicle focused sister site The Driven is hosting this Wednesday afternoon (Nov 25, 4pm) a free webinar on charging options for EVs at home and on the road.
 It should be fun and informative.
 You can click here for more information and to register.
 Ministers and their teams are most welcome.